 Tallassee is a very small city located in the state of Alabama.
 With a population of 4,778 people and two constituent neighborhoods, Tallassee is the 121st largest community in Alabama.

-Tallassee is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Tallassee is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Tallassee who work in sales jobs (17.67%), management occupations (9.63%), and food service (8.09%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Tallassee is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Tallassee is a city of sales and office workers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Tallassee who work in management occupations (12.33%), sales jobs (10.97%), and teaching (9.62%).

 Also of interest is that Tallassee has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small city, Tallassee doesn't have a public transportation system that people use for their commute.
+Tallassee is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Tallassee in 2010 was $20,921, which is upper middle income relative to Alabama, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,684 for a family of four.
+The per capita income in Tallassee in 2010 was $21,767, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
+This equates to an annual income of $87,068 for a family of four.
 However, Tallassee contains both very wealthy and poor people as well.

 Tallassee is a very ethnically-diverse city.
 The people who call Tallassee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tallassee residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Tallassee include German, Irish, Dutch, and Scottish.
+Important ancestries of people in Tallassee include German, English, Dutch, and French .

 The most common language spoken in Tallassee is English.
 Other important languages spoken here include Chinese and Spanish.